StarGate01/chrzwatch-firmware/README.md

 ## Development setup

+It is recommended to use Linux, however Windows should work as well, provided all the command line tools, compilers and interface drivers are installed.

 Install **Visual Studio Code** and the **PlatformIO** extension.
 Then use the `i6hrc` env for deployment, or the `nrf52_dk` env for debugging on a NRF52-DK board.

+Install the `patch` command line utility, this might ship with `git`, depending on your distribution.

-Use `doxygen` or the "Build Documentation" task to generate documentation.
+Install and use `doxygen` or the "Build Documentation" task to generate documentation.

 ### Modifying an I6HRC watch